AtiMotors/Sherpa-Research/An introduction to Sherpa Research /README.md

 ### First Run (Drive by Wire)

-> Integration of first on-board compute (how to navigate in the rest of the repository)

 > Setup of remote for running the bot drivebywire

+# Integration of first on-board compute (how to navigate in the rest of the repository)

+> First Rpi-4 integration to make the bot run a basic opencv camera model for object-detection on a monocular webcam/camera

 ### Integration of first stereo camera (how to navigate in the rest of the repository)